carlohamalainen/carlohamalainen.github.io/_posts/2016-05-08-monadic-yesod-form-with-recaptcha.md

   <p>
-    Here&#8217;s the full function.
+    Here's the full function.
 Note the fvId bits where we can specify the width and height.
 Also, to the form as a parameter to generateFormPost, we must have a parameter of type Html.
 So we put the EntryId at the front so that we can use <a href="https://en.wikipedia.org/wiki/Currying">Currying</a>.
   </p>